Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical

 \subsection{Edelstein spin susceptibilities}

-Next we turn our attention to studying how the applied optical dressing field affects the Edelstein effect in $d-$wave altermagents.
-The Edelstein effect spin polarizations from an applied electric field in systems in non-centrosymmetric with spin-orbit coupling (spin-momentum locking).
-Thus, in-plane spin polarizations could be generated by external electric fields $\vec{\bf E}= (E_x,E_y)$.
+Next, we turn our attention to studying how the applied optical dressing field affects the Edelstein effect in $d-$wave altermagents.
+The Edelstein effect is the generation of finite spin polarizations by an applied electric field in non-centrosymmetric materials with spin-orbit coupling (spin-momentum locking).
+Thus, in-plane spin polarizations could be generated by external electric fields $\vec{\bf E}= (E_x, E_y)$.